Vijay-mulani01/CODSOFT/README.md

 ## Tasks 🌟:

 ### 🎯 Task-1 : Calculator
-I had been given the task to design a simple calculator that performs the basic arithmatic operations and displays the result.
+This is the simple GUI application developed using python that performs some basic arithmatic operations and displays the result.

+### 🎯 Task-2 : To-Do List Application
+A To-Do List application is a useful project that helps users manage and organize their tasks efficiently.
+This is a GUI-based application developed using Python, allowing users to create, update, and track their to-do lists.